Feb. 27, 2017 - Oklahoma Medal for Excellence-Winning Educators Announced

 The awards will be presented at the foundation’s 31st annual Academic Awards Banquet on May 20 at the Renaissance Tulsa Convention Center.
 Each of the five winners will receive a $5,000 cash prize and a glass “Roots and Wings” sculpture, designed by the late Oklahoma artist Ron Roberts and produced by Jim Triffo of Oklahoma City.

-This year’s Medal for Excellence winners and their award categories are: Jane Williams, Centennial Elementary School, EDMOND, elementary teaching; Gary Piercey, Francis Tuttle Technology Center, OKLAHOMA CITY, secondary teaching; Dr. Robert Romines, superintendent, MOORE Public Schools, elementary/secondary administration; Antoinette Castillo, professor of humanities, Rose State College, MIDWEST CITY, community college/regional university teaching; and Dr. Allen Hertzke, David Ross Boyd Professor of Political Science, University of Oklahoma, NORMAN, research university teaching.
+This year’s Medal for Excellence winners and their award categories are: Jane Williams, Centennial Elementary School, EDMOND, elementary teaching; Gary Piercey, formerly of Francis Tuttle Technology Center, OKLAHOMA CITY, secondary teaching; Dr. Robert Romines, superintendent, MOORE Public Schools, elementary/secondary administration; Antoinette Castillo, professor of humanities, Rose State College, MIDWEST CITY, community college/regional university teaching; and Dr. Allen Hertzke, David Ross Boyd Professor of Political Science, University of Oklahoma, NORMAN, research university teaching.

 “We know that education is the best investment Oklahoma can make in its future,” said David L. Boren, founder and chairman of the Oklahoma Foundation for Excellence, a non-profit organization that recognizes and encourages academic excellence in the state’s public schools.
 “By honoring these exceptional educators, we are sending a message that Oklahomans deeply value excellence in public schools and the professionals who have given so much of themselves to enrich the lives of our children.”